platformsh/platformsh-docs/toolstacks/php/php-configuration.rst

 Use your own php.ini
 --------------------

-You can also push a ``php.ini`` file that will be appended to the configuration maintained by Platform.sh.
+You can also create and push a ``php.ini`` file that will be appended to the configuration maintained by Platform.sh.

+In your repository, the ``php.ini`` file should be added to the root of the application (normally the repository root).

-For example if you need to increase the PHP memory limit:
+For example, if you need to increase the PHP memory limit:

 .. code-block:: php